2EZ2break/CyberSecPortfolio.io/index.md

 ### CISCO Packet Tracer Projects

-I Keep a repository of Cisco Packet tracer Projects I've compleated.
+I keep a repository of Cisco Packet Tracer Projects I've compleated.
 Each Project resides in it's own folder with its PKT file and a PDF with the project's goals and background work.

 [You can see these projects here.](https://github.com/2EZ2break/Packet-Tracer-Projects)